 After I returned to the boat I send an e-mail to Agmar Marine confirming the haul-out appointment for Friday.
 Within minutes I had a response from Ms. Danae, Anastasis’ sister, with a re-confirmation.
 I put up the tent and idled enjoying my last days afloat.
 Lots of swimming.

 There is a new small shack ashore and looks like they are preparing it as a a taverna, and I am not too pleased with this prospect as it will spoil the solitude of this lovely anchorage.
 One young man is working by himself almost round the clock.
 A small caïque, with a couple, comes once a day bringing supplies, mostly building material.
-The couple stays for about an hour and then they depart with the caïque leaving the young man all to work all by himself.
+The couple stays for about an hour and then they depart with the caïque leaving the young man to work all by himself.
 He must be either the owner or a slave.

 I had the obligatory ouzo in the evening and then made spaghetti with tuna, olives, oregano, and capers.
 I read after dinner and finished Success to the Brave which, in my opinion, is the best of all the Bolitho novels that I have read so far.